 A security consultant stays ahead of the game so you don’t have the burden of trying to be an expert yourself.
 The cost of a consultant versus the cost of public confidence is easy to work out; we only need to look at a few historical examples of trusted brands that quickly became irrelevant because security was somehow left out the business plan.

-You should now have a complete picture of what using and managing WordPress is all about, but as you take the next step, make sure to check some other helpful resources from the InMotion Hosting Support Center:
+You should now have a complete picture of what using and managing WordPress is all about, but as you take the next step, make sure to check some other helpful resources for your small business: